hackclub/assemble/README.md

 ## 💻 Associated Repositories

+Check out the GitHub topic [`assemble-hackclub`](https://github.com/topics/assemble-hackclub) for a full list of repositories.

 | Repo                                                                 | Description                                                                       |
 | -------------------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | [assemble-schedule](https://github.com/hackclub/assemble-schedule)   | Schedule of events at Assemble for attendees.                                     |